-Osisko owns a 9.6% diamond stream on the Renard diamond mine operated by Stornoway Diamond Corporation ("Stornoway") and located approximately 350 kilometres north of Chibougamau in the James Bay region of north-central Québec.
+Osisko owns a 9.6% diamond stream on the Renard diamond mine operated by Stornoway and located approximately 350 kilometres north of Chibougamau in the James Bay region of north-central Québec.
+The Renard stream is secured by a first-ranking security interest over all assets and properties of Stornoway.

-Under the amended stream agreement, upon the completion of a sale of diamonds, Osisko will remit to Stornoway a cash transfer payment which shall be the lesser of 40% of achieved sales price and US\$40 per carat.
+Under the stream agreement, upon the completion of a sale of diamonds, Osisko remits to Stornoway a cash transfer payment which equals to the lesser of 40% of achieved sales price and US\$40 per carat.
 For the purpose of calculating stream remittances, Stornoway shall separately sell any diamonds smaller than the +7 DTC sieve size that are recovered in excess of the maximum agreed-upon proportion within a sale of run of mine ("ROM") diamonds (the excess small diamonds, or incidentals).
 In this manner, Stornoway shall restrict the proportion of small diamonds contained in a ROM sale such that the streamers and Stornoway will be fully aligned on upside price exposure with downside protection on price and product mix.